Parking Lot Accidents & Insurance: Fault, Claims & Coverage Explained

 Pincher's Pro Tip

 UMPD (Uninsured Motorist Property Damage) is often overlooked but can be invaluable in hit-and-run situations.
-It typically carries a lower deductible than collision and won't raise your rates the same way.
-Check if your state offers it.
+It typically carries a lower deductible than collision and won't raise your rates the same way a collision claim would.
+Check if your state offers it — not all do.

 Shopping Cart and Door Ding Coverage